paulgovan/BayesianNetwork/README.md

 # Example
 ## Dashboard
 Launching the app brings up the *Dashboard*.
-The *Dashboard* is basically a landing page that includes a brief introduction to the app as well as value boxes that show both the number of *nodes* and *arcs* in the network.
-BayesianNetwork comes with a number of  pre-loaded artificial and "real world" data sets.
-This example will use the "Sample Discrete Network", which is the first network loaded when launching the app.
+The *Dashboard* is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of *nodes* and *arcs* in the network.

+BayesianNetwork comes with a number of simulated and "real world" data sets.
+This example will use the "Sample Discrete Network", which is the default network loaded after launching the app.

 ![Dashboard](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Dashboard.PNG?raw=true)

 ## Structure
 Click *Structure* in the sidepanel in order to begin learning the network from the data.

+The Bayesian network is automatically displayed inthe *Bayesian Network* box.

-The *Network Input* box contains a number of pre-loaded Bayesian networks as well as the ability to upload a data set in csv format.
-Note that the "Sample Discrete Network" should already be loaded.
+In order to learn the structure of the network for a given set of data, upload the data set in csv format using The *Network Input* box.
+Again, this example uses the "Sample Discrete Network", which should already be loaded.

-The *Structural Learning* box contains multiple algorithms for learning the structure of the network that are organized based on the type of algorithm:
+Select a learning algorithm from the *Structural Learning* box.
+A number of different stuctural learning algorithms are supported including:
 * Constraint-based algorithms
 * Score-based algorithms
 * Hybrid-structure algorithms
 * Local discovery algorithms

-The *Network Score* box includes a number of score functions and the result of the selected score function for the current network.
+To view the network score, select a score function from the The *Network Score* box.

 ![Structure](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Structure.PNG?raw=true)

-The "Sample Discrete Network" contains six discrete variables, stored as factors with either 2 or 3 levels.
-The structure of this simple Bayesian network can be learned using the grow-shrink algorithm, which is already the default algorithm selected.
+"Sample Discrete Network" contains six discrete variables, stored as factors with either 2 or 3 levels.
+The structure of this simple Bayesian network can be learned using the grow-shrink algorithm, which is the selected algorithm by default.

-Try different combinations of structural learning algorithms and score functions to see the effect (if any) on the resulting Bayesian network.
+Try different combinations of structural learning algorithms and score functions in order to see the effect (if any) on the resulting Bayesian network.

 ## Parameters
-Select the grow-shrink algorithm again and then click *Parameters* in the sidepanel in order to learn the parameters of the network.
+Select the grow-shrink algorithm once again and then click *Parameters* in the sidepanel in order to learn the parameters of the network.

+The selected paramaters are automically displayed in the *Network Paramaters* box.

-In the *Parameter Learning* box contains options for both maximum-likelihood estimation and Bayesian estimation of the parameters.
+Select a learning algorithm from the *Parameter Learning* box.
+This app supports both maximum-likelihood and Bayesian estimation of the parameters.
 Note that Bayesian paramter learning is currently only implemented for *discrete* data sets.

-The *Paramter Infographic* box contains options for different chart types and, for the discrete case, the selected node.
+Then select a type of paramater chart in the *Paramter Infographic* box and, for the discrete case, choose a node.

 ![Parameters](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Parameters.PNG?raw=true)